nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The following is a description of the code execution flow:

-1. `TagCommandParser#parse(String)` takes in the user input and determine whether the user wanted to tag a module, a lecture, or a video based on the appropriate prefixes included in the user's input.
+1. `TagCommandParser#parse()` takes in the user input and determine whether the user wanted to tag a module, a lecture, or a video based on the appropriate prefixes included in the user's input.
 2. The user input is then checked to determine whether it contains the required prefixes according to the table below.
 Any combination of inputs that do not satisfy the command's required prefixes will be considered an error.